originphp/rector/README.md

-# OriginPHP Rector Sets (Alpha)
+# Rector Rules for OriginPHP

-This includes `rector` rules from version `3.26` to help with refactoring code.
+This is a new package for helping upgrading and automatically refactoring your application from OriginPHP version 3.26.

-Usage
+## Usage

 Inside your application directory